ahoymrag/ahoymrag.github.io/seaM/screenplay/scenes/scenes-25-31.md

 ---

 ## Scene 28: EXT.
-TALL GRASS THICKET
+THE EDGE OF THE TALL GRASS THICKET

-The crew hang around the tallgrass - time moves slowly - the sun sets - and the wind picks up.
-They move
+The crew hang around the tall grass as time moves slowly agaisnt the wind - agaisnt the branches of the tall grass.

-\_Makayla takes out a steak from Asher's backpack and puts it in the ground - Mac grabs the the shovel again - and Asher slowly brings the baitfish over and puts it in the bucket.
+_Makayla takes out a pack of hotdogs from Asher's backpack cooler and cleans it on a flat rock - Mac grabs the the shovel leaning agaisnt the outer wall of the wigwam - and Asher slowly brings the baitfish over and puts it in the bucket.

 **JOCYLEN**

-> Makayla...
+> Makayla this is crazy

 **MAKAYLA**
-> Yeah
+> Yeah - you think?

 **JOCYLEN**
 > Makayla

 **MAKAYLA**
+> What's crazy about it?

+**JOCYLEN**
-> JOCYLEN
+> Huh?

+**MAKAYLA**
+> You said this was crazy - what's crazy about it - Mac get the shovel and dig a hole by the edge of the lawn - we call that the outpost - we're going to plant another camera - Asher - get the rope swing pulley and string the bags of bait. - - See what  we do is tie these bad boys to that tree there - and let them swing -

 **JOCYLCEN**
-> How do we know this isn't just some racoon getting its kicks on?
+> How do we know this isn't just some racoon getting its kicks oabout it?

 **MAKAYLA**
 _(ignoring Jocylen)_